wp-blocks/cf7-antispam/readme.txt

 The "degeneration" method Paul Graham proposed in "Better Bayesian Filtering" has also been implemented. b8 cuts the text to classify to pieces, extracting stuff like email addresses, links and HTML tags and of course normal words.
 For each such token, it calculates a single probability for a text containing it being spam, based on what the filter has learned so far.

-What does the spam-bot detection sequence:
-- Checks the sender IP address and if it has already been blacklisted, marks the e-mail as spam immediately.
-- It checks if the ip is valid and looks through the list of forbidden strings for ip's, to check if match the one of the mail sender.
-You can ban an ip (ipv4 or ipv6) by typing its entire address or if you want to ban all addresses that contain "192.168.1" you can just type in part of it.
-- The fingerprinting bot is a way to check if the sender of the mail is using a real browser, we have two sets of tests: the first "passive" one where the keyboard, the time zone, the computer hardware, the browser extensions are checked. the second is an "active" test that uses the computer hardware to make a short test of the graphic card or stuff like this
-- We test the time to fill the form, which has to be more than a few seconds (the amount of time it usually takes a bot).
-- Then (in order) we check the message, the user agent or the email if it contains any forbidden words/strings.
-It is useful to ban your own domain from the forms for example (unless you want to write your own) because a scammer's trick is get your domain and use it as an email (info@yourdomain)in order to bypass the classic anti-spam checks and those of your mail client
-- Check on dnsbl to see if the ip has already been reported
-- if the spam score is above 1 the mail is proposed to d8 as spam, then d8 ranks it and learns the spam words.
-- if the spam score is below 1 the mail is read and d8 decides if it is spam or not (you can decide the tolerance so until it is familiar with the "right" words it should be kept high e.g. 0.95)

 Will I finally be 100% protected from spam?
 No, nobody can guarantee that, and anyone who tells you that is lying.